-With few contacts in the area BPCA had to improvise and connected with groups such as 'Play to Learn UK' and Afrospot who were already in touch with HCD.
+With few contacts in the area BPCA had to improvise and connected with groups such as ‘Play to Learn UK’, 4TY and Afrospot.

 At the event BPCA organised face-painting and some science experiment workshops from which participating children could create slime, from household products.
 We also organised an open mic session so that people from the local community could showcase their talent and come together in an atmosphere of fun.

-One of our volunteers also provided free DJ services for the whole event creating a wonderful festival of music and colour.
+One of 4TY’s volunteers also provided free DJ services for the whole event creating a wonderful festival of music and colour.
+David Anglin leader of 4TY, said:

 Families who attended the event were impressed with the overall event and many subscribed to our email distribution list, to ensure they could return to future events.
 All the BPCA volunteers involved in the face-painting and science workshop were amazed at the number of participating children.
 It seems that the event was bringing out families to an area where usually they would not attend.